Foundation Course in Acting (non-HE)

 Information for disabled applicants

-For information about RADA’s admissions, appeals and complaints procedures for higher education courses, please download and read our Admissions, Appeals and Complaints document.
-Please note that this process covers the following courses:
+For information about RADA’s Admissions, Appeals and Complaints for higher education courses, please download and read our Admissions Appeals and Complaints document.
+Please note that this process covers the following courses only:

 - BA (Hons) in Acting

 - FdA Technical Theatre and Stage Management

 - BA (Hons) Technical Theatre and Stage Management (completion)